Home

 • Parents must understand their responsibilities on site

-• Parents must keep the employees on task
+• Parents must keep the students engaged and on task

 • Parents are to know where their students are at all times and therefore allow no unsupervised wandering